OpenNebula/docs/source/management_and_operations/guest_os/windows_best_practice.rst

 Input/Output
 ~~~~~~~~~~~~

-Here we will adjust how the virtual machine is accessed.
-We recommend changing VNC to SPICE.
-Then, under the Inputs section select a Tablet type on USB bus, then click Add.
-This will make the mouse click where you want it to when using remote access.
+Under the Inputs section select a Tablet type on USB bus, then click Add.
+This will make the mouse click where you want it to when using VNC.

-Defining a Virtio model display device at a higher resolution can be useful here as well, as the default 800x600 desktop is quite small.
-This will cause the SPICE connection to display at this resolution.
-A VRAM value is not required.
+Defining a Virtio model display device at a higher resolution can be useful here as well, this can allow higher resolutions in the desktop.

 If you are using non-networking PCI Passthrough devices, this is the place to add them as well, such as GPU's.
 See the :ref:`PCI Passthrough Guide <kvm_pci_passthrough>`.